No recent searches!

 Mount Lhotse, standing at an elevation of 8,516 meters (27,940 feet), is the world's fourth-tallest mountain and is located in close proximity to Mount Everest, also known as Sagarmatha.
 The first successful ascent of Lhotse was achieved by a Swiss expedition team in 1956, adding to the rich history of mountaineering in Nepal.

 One of the main attractions of climbing Lhotse is the breathtaking panoramic views from the summit.
 On a clear day, climbers can witness stunning vistas of Mount Everest, Mount Nuptse, Mount Cho-Oyu, Mount Ama Dablam, Mount Pumori, Island Peak, and Thamserku, among other peaks in the region.
 The awe-inspiring scenery from the top of Lhotse is a rewarding experience for mountaineers.
-The Lhotse has three subsidiaries named Lhotse East, Lhotse Shar, and the peak itself Lhotse Main.
+The Lhotse has three subsidiaries Lhotse East, Lhotse Shar, and the peak itself Lhotse Main.
 The climb of Lhotse requires advanced technical skill as some of the terrains of Lhotse have steeped nearly 80 degrees.
 This requires using of different gears and you must prepare very hard in the preparation session.
 The peak is the steepest in the region with a rising slope at a very low elevation.

 Important Tips for the Lhotse Expedition